Milestones for Growing & Learning

 Needs help sharing.

-Has one or two friends.
+Has one or two friends but most engages in parallel play.

 Laughs at silly stories and actions of others.